 Your value proposition can also present part of your business story and help you build a connection with prospective customers.
 We talked to a branding expert on how to find your business’s story here.

 And, if you’re looking for some inspiration or guidance in writing your value proposition, check out this infographic (complete with several examples from real websites!).

-3. Implement Lead Capture Methods
+3. A Good Website Implements Lead Capture Methods

 Once you’ve written a stellar value proposition, you want to follow it with a call to action.
 A button below your value proposition inviting consumers to learn more, sign up, or get started is a great way to begin to capture leads.

 Beyond the call to action on your homepage, you should include a different button on each subsequent page of your website.
-These offers should be tailored to the content you have on each respective page and might include offers to sign up for your newsletter, get your free ebook ;or infographic, or talk to a sales representative to learn more.
+These offers should be tailored to the content you have on each respective page and might include offers to sign up for your newsletter, get your free ebook or infographic, or talk to a sales representative to learn more.

 And, with lead capture methods, you’ll also want to make sure you have a robust lead management system in place to help you triage all your leads in one place.

-4. Create a Meaningful Content Program
+4. A Good Website Includes a Meaningful Content

 Even with a great website, some consumers might not be ready to do business with you right away.
-They need trust your business before they sign on the dotted line.
+They need to trust your business before they sign on the dotted line.